Poilon/graphql-rails-api/README.md

   }
 }
 ```
-index query with pagination : Add the suffix `paginated_` to any index query to use pagination
+index query with pagination: Add the suffix `paginated_` to any index query to use pagination
 ```gql
 query($page: String, per_page: String, $filter: String, $order_by: String) {
   paginated_cities {